qiaw99/Remote-Sensing-Images-Classification/README.md

   print(os.getcwd())
   counter += 1
 ```
 We can read all images with help of opencv and store those images as numpy arrays in shape of (256, 256, 3).
 As we go through all subfolders of **train**, we  should also annotate the corresponding label to each image using index of range from 0 to 20 standing for each class as mentioned before.
+In error, we could see the images whose shape differ from others.

 With that, we can virtualize some of images:
 ```py